bboc/s3-canvas/docs/s3-organization-canvas.md

 _What significant internal or external constraints limit people’s autonomy to decide and act in the organization?_

 Consider legal or regulatory constraints, decision-making, stakeholder influence, sharing gains and losses, etc.

 ### 5. Key Deliverables

-_What does your organization provide to achieve its purpose?
-Describe the top three deliverables (products, services, components or materials)._
+_What does your organization provide to achieve its purpose?_

+Describe at least the top three deliverables (products, services, components or materials).

 ### 6. Customer Segment